FrozenRidge/mongolab-meteor-leadcapture-app/blogpost.md

 ## Running the Meteor App with MongoLab

 Now your Meteor application is ready to run.
-There are a number of configuration options which can be set at start-time via UNIX environment variables
+There are a number of configuration options which can be set at start-time via UNIX environment variables.

+In order to have you Meteor application persist data to your MongoLab database, set MONGO_URL environment variable:

+`export MONGO_URL=mongodb://user:password@foo.mongolab.com/db`

+To run your Meteor application, simply execute `main.js`:

+`node main.js`